-- 1.4.1.
 The emphasis on the doctrine of innate ideas.
-The doctrine of innate ideas stipulates that man possesses certain natural intellectual principles that exist prior to experience.
+The doctrine of innate ideas stipulates that man possesses certain natural intellectual principles that exist before experience.
 These principles and concepts are born in us; present in our minds at birth, as part of our natural human endowment.
-This is a central claim of rationalism. - 1.4.2.
+This is a central claim of rationalism.

 The rationalists are united in the belief that genuine knowledge comes through the mental processes of intuition and deduction.
-Intuition refers to a direct and immediate knowledge of something while deduction is the derivation of further truths or knowledgefrom the intuited ones through inference. - 1.4.3.
+Intuition refers to a direct and immediate knowledge of something while deduction is the derivation of further truths or knowledge from the intuited ones through inference.

 The rationalists affirm the existence of self-evident truths.
-This refers to axiomatic propositions that are clear, distinct and self-affirming.
-According to the rationalists, self- evident truths serve as solid foundation through which all our knowledge can be derived without recourse to experience.
+This refers to axiomatic propositions that are clear, distinct, and self-affirming.
+According to the rationalists, self-evident truths serve as the solid foundation through which all our knowledge can be derived without recourse to experience.
 These self-evident truths are independent of our experience.
 According to Ojong and Ibrahim (2011:142).
 This is a method of operation the rationalists copied from logic and mathematics which they see as rational inquiries.
 This explains why Ozumba (2001:231) sees rationalism as "a school of thought that holds that knowledge is derived through logico-mathematical reasoning".
 Experience only confirms their reasonableness and logicality and is in no way responsible for their existence".
 This is usually the starting point of rationalists" reflective activity.